keertyverma/tripix/README.md

 1. Fork the repository on GitHub.
 2. Clone your forked repository:
 3. Create a new branch from the `main` branch.
 4. Make the necessary changes and commit them with descriptive commit messages.

-5. Push your changes to your forked repository:
+5. Push your changes to your forked repository and raise PR on this repository

 ## Support 💖👩‍💻